 BUT!
 There isn’t a simple solution to do some simple changes here and there!

 Sorry if I disappointed you!
 But that is the truth!

-And, if you want to connect to your audience and your message to get remembered, understood, and emotionally felt in a way your audience to sense that authentic connection with your brand, make sure you read on and not just simply skip this post.
+And, if you want to connect to your audience and your message to get remembered, understood, and emotionally felt in a way your audience sense that authentic and emotional connection with your brand, make sure you read on and not just simply skip this post.

 How to assure your brand identity design resonates with your audience

-Choosing a color is part of your branding strategy and is especially important and connected to your audience and not to yourself.
+Choosing colors is part of your branding strategy and is especially important and connected to your audience and not to yourself.

 And that is by far THE biggest mistake all of them do.

 I get it – it is challenging to do this on your own when you are just starting out and especially if you are on a tight budget.

 There are a few tips to take into account, though.

 Start with the very basics like: is your ideal client male, female?
 Where do they hang out?
 Are they attracted to Disney or Victoria’s Secret?
 Would they be attracted to luxury or they do not care about that at all?